Eun/NoDoubleClick/README.md

 Description
 ===========
 Your Mouse is broken?

 Click fires sometimes as Doubleclick?

 No Problem, use this to prevent unusual Dobuleclicks.

 How to use?
 -----------
 Simply start

-	NoDobuleClick.exe
+`NoDobuleClick.exe`

-It will watch left and right clicks with an timeout of 0.1ms
+It will watch left and right clicks with an timeout of 0.1ms.

 You can optionally set your own timeout:

-	NoDobuleClick.exe -l 0.05
+`NoDobuleClick.exe -l 0.05`

-will only hook left click with timeout of 0.05 ms
+will only hook left click with timeout of 0.05 ms.

-	NoDobuleClick.exe -r 0.05
+`NoDobuleClick.exe -r 0.05`

-will only hook right click with timeout of 0.05 ms
+will only hook right click with timeout of 0.05 ms.

-	NoDobuleClick.exe -l 0.05 -r 0.07
+`NoDobuleClick.exe -l 0.05 -r 0.07`

-will hook left and right click with timeout of 0.05 and 0.07 ms
+will hook left and right click with timeout of 0.05 and 0.07 ms.

-default timeout is 0.1 for both.
+Default timeout is 0.1 for both.

 How it works